Golden Gate Bridge: Protests and stunts

 Since the late 1970s, the Golden Gate Bridge has seen a share of protest rallies throughout its history.
 In some cases, participants staged public stunts to draw heightened attention to their political messages by haphazardly scaling the bridge.
 On November 24, 1996, actor Woody Harrelson joined a group of local environmentalists who draped a large banner above the roadway deck protesting CEO Charles Hurwitz over his aggressive logging advances.
 The incident snarled traffic and caused delays lasting the entire day.
 As an effort to deter any more disruptive stunts, a legislation authored by State Senator Quentin Kopp and signed into law by Governor Pete Wilson in 1997, stiffened penalties for trespassing on the bridge.
 Nonetheless, demonstrations have continued to take place on the Golden Gate Bridge over the years, often resulting in the complete shutdown of the bridge.
 (Note: Chronicled attributes:) Notably, on June 6, 2020, protestors occupied the bridge as part of a nationwide denunciation to police brutality in the wake of the George Floyd's murder, and in November 2021 two California Highway Patrol officers and three bridge employees were injured in a vehicular chain-reaction crash during a protest against government-mandated COVID-19 vaccinations.
-In February 2024 and again in April, pro-Palestinian protestors gathered on the deck to decry the Gaza war and the turmoil afflicting Palestinians in Gaza.
+In February 2024 and again in April, pro-Palestinian protestors stopped traffic in both directions to protest the Gaza war.

 Suicides

 As a suicide prevention initiative, signs on the Golden Gate Bridge promote special telephones that connect to crisis hotlines, as well as 24/7 crisis text lines.

 The Golden Gate Bridge was the most used suicide site in the world prior to the installation of suicide prevention nets.
 Jumpers would fall for four seconds, then hit the water at around 75 mph.
 Most would die from impact trauma.
 About 5% would survive the initial impact but generally drown or die of hypothermia in the cold water.
-After years of debate and an estimated more 2,000 deaths, implementation of suicide prevention barriers began in April 2017.
+After years of debate and an estimated more than 2,000 deaths, implementation of suicide prevention barriers began in April 2017.